 Pyrgaki is located on the west coast of Naxos near the village of Kastraki.

-The best time to visit Naxos is during spring and early summer, from April to June, and the first two weeks of September, when the excessive summer heat has passed – the seawater is still warm, the crowds have left and all the facilities are still open.
+However, anytime from early-May to late-July; and from mid-September to mid-October is good to visit Naxos – the intense summer heat has diminished, the sea water is still warm, the crowds have left and all the facilities are still open.

-Naxos enjoys a Mediterranean climate with long hot, dry summers and mild, wet winters.
-The island is windy, and in summer is cooled by a frequent northerly wind.
+Naxos enjoys a Mediterranean climate with warm, sunny summers and cool, wet winters.
+The island is windy year-round.

 For more climate info: Naxos Weather Guide…